Unsupervised vs Supervised Classification in Remote Sensing

 - Generate signature file

-Enable the Image Analysis Toolbar (Windows > Image Analysis).
-The image analysis window will be displayed in ArcMap.
+First, you have to enable the Image Analysis Toolbar (Windows > Image Analysis).
+After enabling it, the image analysis window opens in ArcMap.

-Open the training set manager and click the draw polygon icon.
+In order to add training samples, you can click the draw polygon icon.
 Now, you will have to draw polygons where you know the land cover class.

 For example, draw a polygon for an urban area.
-Continue drawing urban areas representative of the entire image, not just a single area.
-Multi-select all your urban polygons and merge them into a single class.
+And continue drawing urban areas representative of the entire image, not just a single area.
+After you have done a few, select all of your urban polygons and merge them into a single class.

-You can rename this training set as urban.
+For clarity, you can rename this training set as “urban”.
 Once you’re finished, begin creating training sets for your other classes.

-Now we should have training samples for each class.
-Each class is merged and renamed accordingly.
 It’s time to create a signature file by clicking the “create a signature file” icon.
-This can be saved and opened at a later time.
+If you’d like to revise or add additional samples, you can open it again at a later time.

 The ArcGIS image classification toolbar gives several options for classification including: maximum likelihood, iso cluster, class probability and principal components.

-Each option has its own advantages and may require extra reading.
-You will need to input your signature file during this step.
-This will generate a classified image with the classes you developed in your training set.
+Each option has its own advantages but it’s best to test each one for yourself.
+As input, you will need your signature file which has the training samples.
+In other words, this generates a classified image with the classes you developed in your training set.

-You may need to trial and error a bit with the signature files and rerun the classification until you are happy with the image classification result.
+You may need a bit of trial and error with the signature files.
+Again, you can edit your signature file and rerun the classification until you are happy with the results.

-Unsupervised classification remote sensing does not provide sample classes.
-The user identifies how many classes to generate and which bands to use.
-The software then clusters pixels into the set number of classes.
-The user then identifies the land cover classes.
+First, the user identifies how many classes to generate and which bands to use.
+Next, the software then clusters pixels into the set number of classes.
+Finally, the user then identifies the land cover classes.